-The bullwhip effect is a phenomenon that hinders administrative management both inside and outside the supply chain and consists of a growing distortion of the demand transmitted by the different agents involved in the management of the flow of products as we move away From the market.
-In other words, the Bullwhip effect reflects the increase in uncertainty as the orders are transferred upstream in the CdS, in this sense, this effect is considered as the phenomenon of "amplification" of demand, known among the different elements that make up a particular CdS.
+The bullwhip effect is a phenomenon that hinders administrative management both inside and outside the supply chain and consists of a arowing distortion of the demand transmitted by different agents involved the in the management of the flow of products as we move away From the market.
+In other words, the Bullwhip effect reflects the increase in uncertainty as the orders are transferred upstream in the CdS, in this sense, this effect is considered the phenomenon as of "amplification" of demand, known among the different elements that make up a particular CdS.
 (Mejía Villamizar, et al., 2014)